v01gh7/v01gh7/README.md

 ## 🚀 About Me

 **Backend Developer** Who enjoys solving performance bottlenecks and building practical tools.
-I strive for clean code, but in reality, I often squeeze the most out of limited resources.
+I strive for clean code, but in reality, we often squeeze the most out of limited resources.

 ### 🔧 What I Do

-**🛠 Performance Optimization** - Finding and fixing slow code
+**🛠 Performance Optimization** - *Finding and fixing slow code.*
-*Example: Cleaned up bloated cache system, reducing server load*

 **⚡ Backend Development** - *I build systems that operate under resource constraints.*